 Sumitomo Chemical shares policies and targets regarding RC across the entire Group.
 We are working to maintain stable operations with zero accidents and zero injuries as the foundation of our business, which is one of the basic policies outlined in the responsible care medium-term plan.
 We are also striving to ensure safety, health and the environment throughout the life cycle of products as well as to improve the quality of chemical products the Company manufactures.

 |Industrial Safety and Disaster Prevention||

 |Addressing Climate Change||

 Note: More details on the key activities and initiative results for each field can be found in the following sections

-As global-scale issues pile up, including the response to climate change, the creation of a circular economy, and considerations for biodiversity, we, as people engaged in the chemical industry, duly regard the society’s trust in us as the starting point to continue our business.
-To ensure continued growth together with customers, regional neighbors, and employees, we will continue to promote Responsible Care activities throughout the Group.
+As global-scale issues pile up, including the response to climate change, the creation of a circular economy, and considerations for biodiversity, we, as people engaged in the chemical industry, duly regard society’s trust in us as essential to our continued business viability.
+To ensure continued growth together with customers, regional neighbors, and employees, we will continue to promote responsible care activities throughout the Group.